 Mingo Logan Operations.
-During the latter part of 2004 and the first quarter of 2005, our Mingo Logan mine in West Virginia was adversely affected by a combination of difficult geologic conditions in its previous longwall panel, a major longwall move and a slow startup of the new longwall panel after the move.
+During the latter part of 2004 and the first half of 2005, our Mingo Logan mine in West Virginia was adversely affected by a combination of difficult geologic conditions in its previous longwall panel, a major longwall move and a slow startup of the new longwall panel after the move.
 The start-up process was impaired principally by a greater-than-expected influx of water, which in turn resulted in a series of equipment-related difficulties at the mine.
-These issues reduced operating income at the Mingo Logan mine by \$18.0 million during the first quarter of 2005 compared to anticipated results.
-The mine has experienced progress in addressing its operational challenges in recent weeks and we expect its performance to improve over the remainder of 2005.
+These issues reduced operating income at the Mingo Logan mine by \$25.0 million during the first two quarters of 2005 compared to anticipated results.
+These operational challenges have been addressed and we expect the mine's recent improved performance to continue over the remainder of 2005.